Paraworks/vits_with_chatgpt-gpt3/README.md

 - Edit 'text'dictionary in the VITS or iSTFT-VITS
 - Remove unnecessary imports from text/cleaners.py
 - The path of inference_api.py should be like path/to/vits/inference_api.py
-- If you want to launch this project in your server, it is recommanded to use iSTFT-VITS for tts: path/to/MB-iSTFT-VITS/inference_api.py
+- If you want to launch this project in your server, it is recommended to use iSTFT-VITS for tts: path/to/MB-iSTFT-VITS/inference_api.py
 ## Install requirements of vits enviornments
 ```sh
 cd vits